Will ‘Sherlock’ Season 4 Episode 3 Be Its Last? Season 5 May Never Happen, Creator Suggests

 Sherlock Season 4 concluded on Sunday night, with the season well received by both critics and fans.
 With that in mind, it would be easy to assume that the BBC would want to renew Sherlock for a fifth season.
-However, the show’s creator, Steven Moffat has suggested that may never happen.
+However, the show’s creator, Steven Moffat, has suggested that may never happen.
 Whilst the most recent three-episode run has been airing on television, Moffat, who also serves as showrunner for Doctor Who, has been discussing the future of the show with reporters.

-According to Den of Geek, Moffat described the show’s most recent episode as “a very, very finale finale”.
+According to Den of Geek, Moffat described the show’s most recent episode as “a very, very finale finale.”
 Whilst Moffat’s words are somewhat cryptic, they suggest that he personally has no plans for further episodes of Sherlock beyond Season 4.
-What’s more, Moffat’s comments echo those of star Benedict Cumberbatch, who cast doubt over the show’s future last year, saying “It might be the end of an era.
+What’s more, Moffat’s comments echo those of star Benedict Cumberbatch, who cast doubt over the show’s future last year, saying, “It might be the end of an era.
 It feels like the end of an era, to be honest… we all have things that we want to crack on with and we’ve made something very complete as it is.”

 Steven Moffat tells us all about Sherlock season FIVE https://t.co/G6tXdNpjyB pic.twitter.com/XlgHqr6VbS